comrob/ecmr25slam/docs/index.markdown

             <p>Submit an extended abstract (up to 4 pages, incl. references) in IEEE conference format to our chairs.</p>

             <h4><i class="fa-solid fa-person-chalkboard"></i> Presentation & Publication</h4>
-            <p>Accepted papers will be presented in a dual format: an oral presentation (up to 20 minutes) and a poster session in Padova.
+            <p>Accepted papers will be presented in a dual format: an oral presentation (15 minutes) and a poster session in Padova.
 For authors presenting remotely, we are happy to accommodate the <strong>online presentation</strong> (talk only).</p>
             <p>The workshop will not have archival proceedings, and accepted papers will be made available on the workshop website.</p>

             <div class="cta-button-wrapper">